 “We would like to thank passengers and residents once again for their patience as we have undertaken these critical improvement works which will radically transform journeys.”

 The Twickenham Gateway project is being delivered by Solum, a joint venture between Network Rail and Kier Property which transforms stations in the South East to deliver improvements for passengers, new homes and commercial space at no cost to fare or taxpayers.

 Delivered as the first phase of the wider Twickenham Gateway project, the new station has a modern design, including more space for passengers, step-free access to all platforms, 250 cycle spaces, an enhanced queuing system for match days at Twickenham stadium and a larger revamped ticket office.

-The new station which includes a public plaza, half the size of Twickenham Stadium’s Rugby pitch, will help transform the area surrounding the station providing a multi-million-pound boost to the local community.
+The new station which includes a public plaza, half the size of Twickenham Stadium’s Rugby pitch, has helped transform the area surrounding the station providing a multi-million-pound boost to the local community.

-Phase two of the development will see six retail units open – including M&S Food to Go and Sainsburys Local, as well as 121 new homes.
+Phase two of the development comprised of six retail units – M&S Food to Go and Sainsburys Local, as well as 121 new homes.